Resilience in the Face of Hatred

 The Effects on Our Team

-“There’s an extra layer of vigilance,” continues Anat.
+“There’s an extra layer of vigilance,” she continued.
 “I’m worried, and hyper-aware.
 I’m walking currently with some survivors whose grandchildren are serving in the IDF as well, and I worry for them; it feels like we’re all family.”

 For the HSS team, support comes from checking in with one another both at JF&CS and beyond and focusing on self-care.

 Ultimately, the Jewish story is one of hope, courage and resilience.
 The resilience of our survivors brings courage to our HSS team, and the work of the team and wonderful volunteers brings great hope to our survivors.
-“I have a beautiful life,” reiterates Bebe in closing.
-“I have so much help and support,” she says as she gestures toward Anat.
+“I have a beautiful life,” reiterated Bebe in closing.
+“I have so much help and support,” she said as she gestured toward Anat.

 You can hear more about the impactful work JF&CS is doing to combat the effects of antisemitism at Community of Giving: A Virtual Gathering on December 3rd (Giving Tuesday) with featured speaker Jonah Platt, actor, artist, and advocate; in conversation with Nadia Bilchik, TV personality, speaker and author.
 Tickets are available now at communityofgiving.org.